Tupolev Tu-22: Variants

 By the time the Tu-22B (Blinder-A) entered service, its operational usefulness had been found to be limited.
 Despite its speed, it was inferior to the Tu-16 with respect to combat radius, weapon load, and serviceability.
 Soviet leader Nikita Khrushchev believed that ballistic missiles were the way of the future, and bombers like the Tu-22 were in danger of cancellation.
 As a result, only 15 (some sources say 20) Tu-22Bs were built.

-While the Tu-22 was being introduced, the Strategic Rocket Forces division was formed up in 1959, and Tupolev concluded that manned bombers would soon be downgraded in favor of missiles instead of "outdated and improvising means of delivery of nuclear weapons".
+While the Tu-22 was being introduced, the Strategic Rocket Forces branch was created in 1959, and Tupolev, along with other project backers, understood that manned bombers were falling out of favor as a means of delivering nuclear weapons.
 To save the program, Tupolev proposed a long-range aerial reconnaissance version of the aircraft, which could be modified in the field to return it to a bombing role.

 The resulting combat-capable Tu-22R (Blinder-C) entered service in 1962.
 The Tu-22R could be fitted with an aerial refueling probe that was subsequently fitted to most Tu-22s, expanding their radius of operation; 127 Tu-22Rs were built, 62 of which went to the Soviet Naval Aviation (AVMF) for maritime patrol use.
 Some of these aircraft were stripped of their cameras and sensor packs and sold for export as Tu-22Bs, although in other respects, they apparently remained more comparable to the Tu-22R than to the early-production Tu-22Bs.

 A trainer version of the Blinder, the Tu-22U (Blinder-D), was fielded at the same time; it had a raised second cockpit for an instructor pilot.
 The Tu-22U had no tail guns, and was not combat-capable; 46 were produced.

-To try to salvage some offensive combat role for the Tu-22 in the face of official hostility, the Tu-22 was developed as a missile carrier, the Tu-22K (Blinder-B), with the ability to carry a single Kh-22 (AS-4 Kitchen) stand-off missile in a modified weapons bay.
-The Tu-22K was deployed both by Long Range Aviation and AVMF.
+To deploy the brand new Kh-22 (AS-4 Kitchen) anti-ship missile, a new aircraft had to be used, as the Tu-95 was too slow, and the Tu-16 could not carry it, thanks to its weight.
+Because of this, the Tu-22 was developed as a missile carrier, the Tu-22K (Blinder-B).
+It first entered service in December 1968, with 76 built between 1965 and 1969.
+The Tu-22K had the ability to carry a single Kh-22 in a modified weapons bay.
+It was deployed both by Long Range Aviation and AVMF.

 The last Tu-22 subtype was the Tu-22P (Blinder-E) electronic warfare version, initially used for electronic intelligence gathering.
 Some were converted to serve as stand-off electronic countermeasure jammers to support Tu-22K missile carriers.
 One squadron was usually allocated to each Tu-22 regiment.

 The Tu-22 was upgraded in service with more powerful engines, in-flight refueling (for those aircraft that did not initially have it), and better electronics.
 The -D suffix (for Dalni, long-range) denotes aircraft fitted for aerial refueling.

 Tu-22s were exported to Iraq and Libya during the 1970s.
 An Egyptian request was refused as a result of Soviet objections to the Yom Kippur War.